TheMariamE/themariame/README.md

 ### :woman_technologist: About Me :
 My name is Mariam Edwards and I'm a Software Engineer currently traveling between Michigan and Panamá.
-- :spider_web: I’m currently working as a Junior Web Developer building, managing, and maintaining websites with different technologies.
+- :spider_web: I’m currently working as a Web Developer building, managing, and maintaining websites with different technologies.

 - :spider: Working on my latest project series "Web Designing My Favorite Anime of All Time", where I practice React while associating it with one of the things that I love most, anime.